Google Search Console (formerly Webmaster Tools) is Google’s suite of tools, data & diagnostics to “help you have a healthy, Google-friendly site.”

 The Search Analytics is a recent addition to Search Console.
 It replaced the old (and much derided) “search queries” report.
 Search Analytics will tell you a lot of useful data about how your website performs in Google Search.
-Before we break down how to manipulate and use the data, there’s a few definitions to look at – directly from Google.
-Google has an expanded breakdown on definitions here.
+Before we break down how to manipulate and use the data, there are a few definitions to look at – directly from Google.
+Google has an expanded breakdown of definitions here.

 Queries – The keywords that users searched for in Google Search.

 Clicks – Count of clicks from a Google search results page that landed the user on your property.
 Note that clicks do not equal organic sessions in Google Analytics.

 Impressions – How many links to your site a user saw on Google search results, even if the link was not scrolled into view.
 However, if a user views only page 1 and the link is on page 2, the impression is not counted.